archivesspace/archivesspace/README.md

 # Customizing and theming ArchivesSpace

-[Customizing and theming readme](https://github.com/archivesspace/archivesspace/blob/master/CUSTOMIZING_THEMING.md) Changing labels and messages can be done in the config/config.rb files.
-In order to do more in-depth customization and theming, the best mechanism is with a plugin.
+[Customizing and theming readme](https://github.com/archivesspace/archivesspace/blob/master/CUSTOMIZING_THEMING.md) Changing labels and messages can be done in the locales files.
+To do more in-depth customization and theming, a plugin or a custom build is likely the best mechanism.

  # Plug-ins and local customizations